Webstrates/DashSpace/README.md

 ## Known Bugs and Limitations

+### Performance

 DashSpace is a research prototype and as such not optimized for performance.
-Especially in scene with many elements the performance can drop on devices such as the Meta Quest 3.
+Especially in scene with many elements the performance can drop on slower devices.

+With the v67 update of Meta Quest 3 OS and browser, performance detiorated considerably.
+We are unaware what caused this issue.
+We recommend using the `?dud=true` [URL parameter](docs/url-options.md) to disable avatars on the Meta Quest 2, 3, and Pro headsets.

+### Stability

+On the Meta Quest 3 and Pro headsets, we encountered crashes when switching between controllers and hand-tracking.

+### Compatibility

+We tested DashSpace on desktop (Windows, macOS) with a variety of browsers (Chrome, Edge, Safari), on Android using Chrome, and on the Meta Quest 3 and Pro headsets.
+On the Apple Vision Pro headset, WebXR does not yet support AR, but VR works with some rendering bugs.

 ## Attribution